writeonlycode/hack-assembler/README.md

+# Hack Assembler in Rust

 ![](https://raw.githubusercontent.com/writeonlycode/hack-assembler/main/Screenshot%20from%202024-07-30%2012-34-28.png)

-An implementation of the Hack Assembler from the 'Nand to Tetris' course, written in Rust!
+This project is an implementation of the Hack Assembler from the 'Nand to Tetris' course, written in Rust!

-The architecture of the assembler follows a fairly functional approach: mostly functions doing the heavy work, not relying on objects, and trying to use mostly immutable variables.
-But a few mutable references are used when it makes the everything easier.
+The architecture of the assembler follows a functional approach: mostly functions doing the heavy work, not relying on objects, and trying to use mostly immutable variables.
+However, a few mutable references are used when it makes everything easier.

-The whole thing is done in a little more than 200 lines!
+The entire implementation is done in just over 200 lines of code!

 # References